ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/reference/Progress/Invoke-SpectreScriptBlockQuietly.md

 #### **Level**

-Suppresses the output completely if this switch is specified.
+Suppresses the output by varying amounts.